artificerpi/goDrClient/README.md

 * [pyscutclient_drcom by @7forz](https://github.com/scutclient/pyscutclient_drcom) A python version of drcom client.

 ## Warning
-This project is only for learn and test, you should not apply it for any illegal usage.
+This project is written only for learning and testing, you should not apply it for any illegal usage.

 ## LICENSE
 [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html)